bretttolbert/bretttolbert.github.io/_posts/1970-01-01-bash-tip-history.md

+---
+layout: post
-# Bash Tip: How to recall a specific command from Bash history and edit it before executing it again
+title:  "Bash Tip: How to recall a specific command from Bash history and edit it before executing it again"
+date:   1970-01-01 00:00:00 -0600
+categories: dev
+---

 In Bash, the `history` command displays previously executed statements.
 You can re-execute any line displayed in history by using `!` followed by the line number in the `history` output.
 E.g. `!499`.
 This will cause Bash to immediately re-execute that line.